BryanWilhite/Blog/presentation/entry/2017/2017-07-27-in-response-to-electron-is-flash-for-the-desktop-and-other-tweeted-links.md

 ---json
 {
-  "author": "@BryanWilhite",
-  "content": "In response to “Electron is flash for the desktop” [rempel.world] dotnet new [aurelia] and dotnet new react - @shanselman[hanselman.com] « @stevesanderson:… [twitter.com] UXperts Weigh In: Designs We Love, April Edition | Creative Cloud blog by Adobe [bl...", "inceptDate": "2017-07-27T17:06:44.3035085-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“In response to ‘Electron is flash for the desktop’” and other Tweeted Links…", "documentShortName": "2017-07-27-in-response-to-electron-is-flash-for-the-desktop-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2017-07-27-in-response-to-electron-is-flash-for-the-desktop-and-other-tweeted-links",
+  "date": "2017-07-28T00:06:44.303Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2017-07-28T00:06:44.303Z",
-  "slug": "in-response-to-electron-is-flash-for-the-desktop-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“In response to ‘Electron is flash for the desktop’” and other Tweeted Links…" }
+  "clientId": "2017-07-27-in-response-to-electron-is-flash-for-the-desktop-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"In response to “Electron is flash for the desktop” [rempel.world] dotnet new [aurelia] and dotnet new react - @shanselman[hanselman.com] « @stevesanderson:… [twitter.com] UXperts Weigh In: Designs We Love, April Edition | Creative Cloud blog by Adobe [bl...\"\r\n}"
+}
 ---

+# “In response to ‘Electron is flash for the desktop’” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") In response to “Electron is flash for the desktop” [[rempel.world]](https://rempel.world/posts/electron.html)